pjotrp/bio-locus/README.md

   bio-locus --match two.vcf
 ```

+Why would you use bio-locus?

+* Mostly to reduce the size of large SNP databases before storage/querying

 Note: At this point an in-memory cache is simply stored on disk.
 Soon we may
 implement a real back-end.